macivo/BFH-Hyperdrive/README.md

 | Anki/Car/`name of car`/E/speed| to subscribe cars speed.|
 | Anki/Car/`name of car`/I| Request car to changed lane or speed.|

 *** car controller was developed by Dominique Hofmann https://github.com/hofdo/nodejsankisdk.
-I did some edit for MQTT-Bridge-Function and static http-Server.
+I made some changes to test the MQTT bridge feature and set up a static http server.